 Your Kentucky Association of Housing Officers Governing Council provides leadership and oversight of the Commonwealth’s association for housing professionals to advance the organization, the members, their institutions, and the profession.
 See the profiles below to learn more about the people that serve you!

-President Elect – Casey Quickel
+President – Casey Quickel

 University of Kentucky